Gubi0609/uni-notes/Subjects/3. Semester/Industriel Datakommunikation/Exam/Network Layer.md

 _With 20 bytes of TCP overhead and 20 bytes of IP overhead total overhead is ==40 bytes!== + App Layer overhead_

 - If a large datagram is sent, it can be split into smaller diagrams.
-Through the _whole_ transfer process, they are kept small, and _only_ reassembled at **final destination**.
+Through the _whole_ transfer process, they are kept small, and _only_ reassembled at **final destination**. [[07 - NetworkLayerDataPlane.pdf#page=29|L8 page 29]]
 	- Network links have MTU (max transfer size) = largest possible link-level frame
-	- Different l
+	- Different link types - Different MTUs
+- IP header bits used to identify order related fragments

+- _Interface_ is the connection between host/router and physical link
+	- Routers typically have _multiple_ interfaces
+	- Hosts typically has _one or two_ interfaces (e.g. Wired Ethernet, wireless 802.11)
+- **IP addresses associated with each interface**
+	- Hosts connected to same router will have similar IP